 - Dalaran Smack in the middle of the city in Runeweaver Square.

 On an irritating note for feral druids, the costume is instantly lost upon shapeshifting.
 Yes, this is an enormous pain in the ass, and no, there's nothing you can do about it.
 I would recommend respeccing to balance or restoration for this, or at least plan on getting the achievement by way of vehicle combat.

 On a more general note, it wasn't totally unheard of last year for malicious players to specifically target those with the Winter Helper costume.
 Keep at it.

-The achievement itself is simple, but getting the stuff you need to do it that will take some work.
+'Tis the Season itself is simple, but getting the stuff you need to do it that will take some work.